 AMERICAN FOLK SONG

-The earliest recording of the song is by Tom Darby and Jimmie Tarlton which was released in 1927 by Columbia Records.
+Tom Darby and Jimmie Tarlton recorded the earliest recording of the song.
+Columbia Records released this in 1927.
 Folk musician and twelve-string guitar expert Huddie William Ledbetter, or more popularly known as Lead Belly, also sang Down in the Valley.
 Although in a version he sung in 1934, he used “Shreveport jail” instead of “Birmingham jail.”
 Other notable musicians who recorded this song include The Andrews Sisters, Patti Page, Bing Crosby and Jo Stafford.